Details on Legal Aid Ontario’s financial eligibility increase for 2019

 - assisting with diversion, guilty pleas and adjournments

-- reviewing or prepare court documents to be filed
+- reviewing or preparing court documents to be filed

 Duty counsel eligibility thresholds

-You will likely qualify if your annual gross family income is not higher than:
+You will likely qualify if your annual gross family income is lower than:

 Community legal clinics have some discretion in applying these financial eligibility guidelines under certain circumstances.